jamespfennell/apportionment/README.md

 Moreover, with an additional assignment of two seats per State and three for the District of Columbia,
     this method also determines the apportionment of the US Electoral College.

-By default, the program runs like a classic Unix utility,
+The program takes an input CSV containing populations and By default, the program runs like a classic Unix utility,
     reading an input CSV containing populations from stdin, and printing an output CSV containing apportionments to stdout: